-With the “stay at home” order in place across the UK due to the Coronavirus (COVID-19) outbreak, it’s more important than ever to ensure your safety as well as the safety of your landlord or prospective landlord, and any contractors that may need to complete work at your home.
+With the “stay at home” order coming in place across England due to the Coronavirus (COVID-19) outbreak, it’s more important than ever to ensure your safety as well as the safety of your landlord or prospective landlord, and any contractors that may need to complete work at your home.

 We urge you to follow the advice being given by Government and the NHS.
 You can read the current advice from the NHS here.

-All moves are now allowed to take place again, following strict social distancing guidelines.
+All moves are allowed to take place, following strict social distancing guidelines.

 As inventories, check-ins and check-outs are can now be performed.
-Inspections are still on hold.
+Mid-Term Inspections are on hold during the lockdown.

 Paying your Rent